microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 3. After creating the app integration, note its Client ID
 4. **Index.html** uses the OKTA sign-in widget which relies on the Interaction Code sign-in flow.
 To enable the Interaction Code flow:

-   1. Navigate to the API settings page in **https://{your domain}.okta.com/admin/oauth2/as**
+   1. Navigate to the API settings page under ***Security -> API***
-   2. Under Authorization Servers, edit the default authorization server
+   2. Under the Authorization Servers tab, edit the default authorization server
    3. Under Access Policies, edit the default policy rule
    4. Under "IF Grant type is" -> Other grants, click on **Interaction Code**.
    5. Update the rule

-5. You should also make shoure that CORS has been enabled for your base URL.
-In the OKTA admin center, navigate to Security -> API -> Trusted Origins.
-You  base url (e.g. http://localhost:8080) should appear under "Trusted Origins" with CORS enabled.
+   6. You should also verify that CORS has been enabled for your base URL.
+On same API page, under the ***Trusted Origins*** tab, your base url url (e.g. http://localhost:8080) should appear under with CORS enabled.
 In case your base url is missing, add the url with CORS enabled.

 ### Configure authentication in Copilot Studio, and obtain the token endpoint